Stein Mill

 Stein Mill is a historic grist mill located in Greenwich Township, Berks County, Pennsylvania.
 The mill was built in 1857, and is a 3 1/2-story banked stone building measuring 37 feet, 4 inches, wide by 45 feet, 9 inches, deep.
-Also on the property is the miller's house; a stone dwelling with the oldest section dated to about 1816.
+Also on the property is the miller's house; a stone dwelling with the oldest section dating back to about 1816.
 It operated as a merchant mill until 1899.

 It was listed on the National Register of Historic Places in 1990.